 - accountability policies that create dilemmas for schools in responding to vulnerable family populations; and

 - learning to identify and tap community-based resources, supports and services.

-Although the focus of the symposium was primarily on “seeing the system” that produces current outcomes, NIC leaders also discussed how system and school leaders could respond to these challenges.
+The focus of the symposium was primarily on “seeing the system” that produces current outcomes.
+However, NIC leaders also discussed how system and school leaders could respond to these challenges.
 A key theme was that high-churn schools are different and require different resources and supports, including in the development of leadership for these schools.
-Two driver diagrams, one specific to leadership development and the other more focused more comprehensively on the system though not yet elaborated, illustrate their ideas.
+Two driver diagrams illustrate their ideas: